PostgREST/postgrest/api.rst

 Here items zero through fourteen are returned.
 This information is available in every response and can help you render pagination controls on the client.
 This is an RFC7233-compliant solution that keeps the response JSON cleaner.

-There are two ways to apply a limit and offset rows: through request headers or query params.
+There are two ways to apply a limit and offset rows: through request headers or query parameters.
 When using headers you specify the range of rows desired.
 This request gets the first twenty people.

 .. code-block:: http